google-home/smart-home-nodejs/README.md

 demonstrate the user experience when controlling their lights with your action.

 An example of a Smart Home IoT cloud engine is written here.
-This project can be integrated with a web potral for an interactive experience.
+This project can be integrated with a web portal for an interactive experience.

 ## Setup Instructions